-Additional features like the 13 hour delay timer and the rapid bake cycle (which requires rapid rise yeast) are worthy of mention.
+Additional features like the 13-hour delay timer and the rapid bake cycle (which requires rapid rise yeast) are worthy of mention.
 This is a great all-around bread maker.

-If you are looking for a top-of-the-range home bakery option, the Zojirushi BB-PAC20 is a machine that bakes bread to die for.
+If you are looking for a top-of-the-range home bakery option, the Zojirushi BB-PAC20 is a machine that bakes bread that is to die for.

 Zojirushi bread makers are known for their high-quality, high-performance, long-lasting shelf life.

 The Japanese manufacturer has carved out a reputation for excellence over the course of 100 years.
 These products are not the cheapest.
 Indeed, the BB-PAC20 is one of the most expensive bread makers on the market.
 That is because it’s about as good as it gets for a home breadmaking machine.

 Baking traditional loaves up to 2 lbs in size, the Zojirushi BB-PAC20 is packed with all the essential options you will need – including organic and gluten free settings – but it’s the quality of each loaf that will impress you most.